rundeck-plugins/git-plugin/README.md

 # Git Plugin

-This is a git plugin (based on [Jgit](https://www.eclipse.org/jgit/)) which contain a Resource model and worflow steps
+This is a git plugin (based on [Jgit](https://www.eclipse.org/jgit/)) which contains a Resource model and workflow steps.

-For authentication, it can be used a private key or a password.
+For authentication, it can be use a private key or a password.
 If the private key is not defined, then the password will be used.

 * The primary key will work with SSH protocol on the Git URL.